kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Who is Eligible to View Juvenile Records in Kentucky?

-- The individual involved in the case detailed in a document.
+• The individual involved in the case detailed in a document.

-- The staff of the Cabinet for Health Family Services and the Department of Juvenile Justice, carrying out an official duty.
+• The staff of the Cabinet for Health Family Services and the Department of Juvenile Justice, carrying out an official duty.

-- Parties with a court order.
+• Parties with a court order.

 The provisions of KY Rev Stats § 610.320 give the public partial access to juvenile records in which the juvenile offender is 14 years or older when committing an offense, and the crime will be considered a capital crime or a Class A, B, or C felony if an adult commits such or the crime involved the use or exhibition of a deadly weapon.
-For juvenile cases of this type, the court clerk creates a special record that contains limited information on the issue, such as the petitions in the case, the adjudication order, and the disposition of the case.
+For juvenile cases of this type, the court clerk typically creates a special record that contains limited information on the issue, such as the petitions in the case, the adjudication order, and the disposition of the case.

 How to Find Juvenile Records in Kentucky

 Juvenile court records in Kentucky maintained by the Office of the Circuit Court Clerk are obtainable only through a physical visit to the office.
-Requestors for juvenile court record must be one of the persons authorized by law to view the files.
-These include the juvenile in question, the parents or guardian of the juvenile, employees of the Cabinet for Health and Family Services or the Department of Juvenile Justice on an official business, and other persons authorized by the court.
+Requestors for juvenile court records must be one of the persons authorized by law to view the files.
+These include the juvenile in question, the parents or guardians of the juvenile, employees of the Cabinet for Health and Family Services or the Department of Juvenile Justice on an official business, and other persons authorized by the court.
 Identification is required to verify eligibility.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

-Can You Lookup Kentucky Juvenile Records Online?
+Can You Look Up Kentucky Juvenile Records Online?

 No, Kentucky juvenile records are only accessible through a physical visit to the Office of the Circuit Court Clerk.
 This is due to the confidentiality imposed on juvenile records under the Kentucky Public Records Act.